 The train winds its way across mountain passes, through canyons and across bridges.
 Building a straight line is impossible in this terrain.
 The engine takes the enormous ascent impressively easy.
 At stations like Bratonižići, where one railway employee stands in front of the lonely station building which is surrounded by dense forest, the train doesn’t even stop.
 It was not only geography which determined the route, but also politics.
 Before World War I, there was already an international conflict, mainly between Austria-Hungary and Serbia, about the routes of new long-distance railroads to be built.
 Serbia, which had no access to the sea, wanted to open up an Adriatic port with the rail connection.
 Austria-Hungary tried to counter with competing routes.
 It was this conflict over the Balkans, not the assassination in Sarajevo, which lead to World War I in 1914.

-But now it is peaceful.
+But now everything is peaceful.
 The first snow-covered mountain peaks appear in the distance.
 Down in the valley, the road winds beside the river, while the train keeps ascending and towers above all other means of transport.
 As it should.

-At the stop at Lutovo a train which came from the other direction is waiting.
+At the stop at Lutovo, a train which came from the other direction is waiting.
 Nobody lives around here.
-Maybe the stop only serves the purpose of allowing the trains to pass because the line is otherwise a single-track line.
+Maybe the stop only serves the purpose of allowing the trains to pass because the line is mostly single-track.
 The railway staff working up here can only get to their place of work by train.
 That way, the company creates its own demand.

 The river has dwindled to a trickle.
 Caves have been blown into the rock, maybe by partisans during World War II or maybe there was some dynamite left from building the tunnels.
 Fall-colored foliage, steep granite walls like in Yosemite, a lonesome wooden hut in between.
 The fir trees on top of the Ostrovica tunnel are already wearing white.
 It is October.
 I would like to make this journey once more, but in wintertime.